-A subsidiary is consolidated when the Bank obtains control over the subsidiary and ceases when the Bank loses control of the subsidiary.
+Subsidiaries are fully consolidated from the date on which control is transferred to the Group.
+They are deconsolidated from the date that control ceases.
 All intra-group balances, income and expenses and unrealised gains and losses resulting from intra-group transactions are eliminated in full.